i10416/cloud-function-typescript/README.md

 ## Setup

 ### requirements
-- python: python should be installed in your environment in order to install gcloud CLI.
+- python: python is rquired in order to install gcloud CLI.
-- terraform: terraform CLI should be installed to configure, deploy and destroy GCP resources.
+- terraform: terraform CLI is required to configure, deploy and destroy GCP resources.
 - node14.x: nodejs 14.x is required to compile `src/**/*.ts`
-- gsutil: gsutil must be installed to create bucket.
+- gsutil: gsutil is required to create bucket.
 ### getting started

 ```bash